7.3.4 Covert Interference

 As described in the following sub-sections, covert interference can take the following forms:

 ● Several governments have engaged in the assassination of key individuals (7.3.4.2).
-The consequences can be unpredictable, though.
+Iraq, Israel and Russia have all been accused of it.
+The affected governments sometimes respond violently.

-● The practise of sabotage against key infrastructure has now been replaced by cyber-attacks (7.3.4.3).
+● Cyber-attacks have now been added to the practice of sabotage against key infrastructure (7.3.4.3).
 These are becoming more widespread, and more powerful with developments in technology.
 Defence against them is expensive.

 ● Governments can project power by helping resistance groups with funding, whilst denying doing so (7.3.4.4).
-Iran’s activities in the Middle East are a recent major example of this.
+Russia’s Wagner group, the CIA coup in Iran, and Iran’s activities in the Middle East are all examples of this.

 ● Subversion of a foreign government, using fake news and propaganda, has become easier with Internet social media (7.3.4.5).
-It has been a major feature of Russia’s attempts to weaken the West.
-A UK report on Russian interference, for example, described its meddling in British democracy and carrying out assassinations by poisoning.
+And Russian interference in American politics is becoming more sophisticated, using artificial intelligence.